 I remember the sense of awe as I fired up Soul Blade for the first time: the hype-inducing FMV intro, the visceral intensity of swords clashing, the game’s ambitious speed and energy outpacing peers such as Tekken and Toshinden.

-While the series mostly fell away from me as it grew into the Soul Calibur series — the Dreamcast was very unpopular in my British homeland, and I’ve happily stuck with Sony over Microsoft every generation — the most recent entries have felt somewhat lackluster, with Soul Calibur V feeling decidely uninspired and stale.
+While the franchise mostly fell away from me as it grew into the Soul Calibur series — the Dreamcast was very unpopular in my British homeland, and I’ve happily stuck with Sony over Microsoft every generation — the most recent entries have felt somewhat lackluster, with Soul Calibur V feeling decidely uninspired and stale.

 Thankfully, Soul Calibur VI returns to its roots, embracing the original ideologies in a semi-reboot which manages to bring the Calibur series back to its glory days.